Nils Henninger MD

 My main clinical research interest is focused on investigating chronic ischemic white matter injury in the brain termed leukoaraiosis and how it impacts outcome after ischemic stroke.
 Leukoaraiosis is common among patients with stroke as it shares common risk factors with stroke and has been linked to cognitive and neurological decline as well as increased stroke risk.
 Results from my research have highlighted that stroke patients with severe pre-existing leukoaraiosis have larger strokes, worse functional deficits at presentation, recovery to a lesser extent, and have an overall greater risk for functional dependence after their stroke as compared to patients with only mild leukoaraiosis.

 We accept residents and fellows year round to work on mentored clinical research projects.
-Lab rotations are available on a case-by-case basis.

 For assistance with using Profiles, please refer to the online tutorials

 or contact UMMS Help Desk

 Click the "See All" links for more information and interactive visualizations!